DonKarlssonSan/azure-content/includes/functions-dynamic-service-plan.md

 ### Scaling

-The Azure Functions platform will evaluate the traffic needs, based on the configured triggers, to decide when to scale up or down.
+The Azure Functions platform will evaluate the traffic needs, based on the configured triggers, to decide when to scale out or in.
 The granularity of scaling is the function app.
-Scaling up in this case means adding more instances of a function app.
-Inversely as traffic goes down, function app instances are disabled- eventually scaling down to zero when none are running.
+Scaling out in this case means adding more instances of a function app.
+Inversely as traffic goes down, function app instances are disabled- eventually scaling in to zero when none are running.

 ### Resource consumption and billing